How to Become a Teacher in Kentucky

 Having obtained full time employment, Kentucky teachers are eligible to join the Kentucky Education Association for labor support, and the Kentucky Association of Professional Educators (KAPE).
 These were formed to support teachers in their networking and professional development endeavors.

 Teachers retiring from a public education position are eligible to draw pension benefits through the Kentucky Teachers' Retirement System (KTRS).
 Benefit amounts are based on length of service and final average salary.

 Teaching in Private Schools

-Many teachers consider employment within one of Kentucky's 386 private schools.
-With a ratio of 12:1, many teachers prefer this.
+Many teachers consider employment within one of Kentucky's 381 private schools serving about 76,000 students.
 Although private schools are not mandated by the state to hire only certified teachers, many still prefer it.
 Private schools may offer differing pay and benefits than their public school counterparts.
 However, moving to higher positions in the school may be more accessible in a private school.

 |Grade Level||Number of Teachers|

 |Middle School Teachers, Except Special and Career/Technical Education||7,720|

 |Secondary School Teachers, Except Special and Career/Technical Education||11,790|